Regulation (EU) 1321/2014 details the rules for the continuing airworthiness and maintenance of aircraft

 subject to EASA regulation.
 Part M Subpart F of this Regulation concerns the maintenance of EASA aircraft with a MTOM

 of 5700 kg and below, single engine helicopters and components that are used for non-commercial air transport.

-An organisation, located in the UK, that wishes to carry out maintenance on EASA aircraft with a MTOM of 5700 kg and
+An organisation with their principal place of business located in the UK, that wishes to carry out maintenance on EASA aircraft with a MTOM of 5700 kg and

 below and components that are used for non-commercial air transport.

-Organisations located outside the UK, including the Channel Islands, should apply directly to EASA.
+Organisations with their principal place of business located outside the UK, including the Channel Islands, should apply directly to EASA.

 Organisations needing to change a Registered Company or Limited Liability Partnership (LLP)